JosefinLarsson/Rock-Paper-Scissors-Game/README.md

 <li>19 errors were found on first testing however 7 of those were simple overuse of semi-colons and were quickly corrected.
 12 errors remain as seen in below screenshot from the official (JSHint) validator.
 </li>
 <li>Note row 18 error was tested in multiple ways and decided to keep code as is because all attempts at alterations created a bug in the gamePlay function.
 The game functions as planned regardless of this warning.</li>
 <li>Note all other warning except row 18 are similar "available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)."
 Upon searching on forums for a solution to this error I only came across suggestions to change the settings on VS Code in order to prevent this error message.
-However instructions found on multiple forums to change JSHint settings on VS Code was not possible as it did not come up in settings search on Gitpod.
+However instructions found on multiple forums to change JSHint settings on VS Code was not possible to follow as it did not come up in settings search on Gitpod.
 Due to the fact that the game functions as planned I decided to ignore these warnings.</li>
 <img src= "assets/images/js-validation-screenshot.png">
 <br>